emanuega/MERlin/README.md

 # MERFISH Analysis Code

-This repository contains code for analyzing and decoding MERFISH images.
+This repository contains code for decoding and visualizing MERFISH datasets.

 ## Getting Started